terra819/lumos-the-christmas-tree/README.md

 1. Edit `lumos.py` and set `ENABLE_SAVE_IMAGE` to `True`
 2. Then run `lumos.py` and draw your spells with your harry potter wand.
 The program will run as normal except it will save each spell traced.
 After tracing your images (at least 10 per spell for best results), stop the program (q) and examine your samples folder.
 The samples folder will contain all of your traced spells.
 3. Create a folder called `training_images` in this project
-4. Create folders wthin the `training_images`;  1 folder for each spell.
-The names of the folders inside `training_images` does not matter to the program.
+4. Create folders within the `training_images`;  1 folder for each spell.
+The names of the folders inside `training_images` do not matter to the program.
 5. Sort your images from the sample directory into your separate folders inside `training_images`
 ex:
 ```